 The government-wide financial statements (the statement of net assets and the statement of activities) report information of all nonfiduciary activities of the District.
 The statement of activities demonstrates the degree to which the direct expenses of a given function segment, or component unit are offset by program revenues.
 Direct expenses are those that are clearly identifiable with a specific function, segment or component unit.
 Program revenues include charges to customers who purchase, use or directly benefit from goods, services, or privileges provided by a given function, segment or component unit.
-Program revenues include grants and contributions that are restricted to meeting the operational or capital requirements of particular function, segment or component unit.
+Program revenues include grants and contributions that are restricted to meeting the operational or capital requirements of a particular function, segment or component unit.
 Taxes and other items not properly included among program revenues are reported instead as general revenues.
 The District consists of one program - fire protection.

 Governmental fund financial statements are provided for the District.
-The District consists of one governmental fund.
+The District consists of two governmental funds - the General Fund and the Debt Service Fund.